flux-framework/rfc/spec_13.rst

 The 'maxprocs' array specifies the desired number of processes to create for each 'cmd' string.
 The actual number of processes may be less than the numbers specified in maxprocs.
-The acceptable number of processes spawned may be controlled by \``soft'' keyvals in the info arrays.
+The acceptable number of processes spawned may be controlled by "soft" keyvals in the info arrays.

 Environment variables may be passed to the spawned processes through PMI